World Gold Council’s Guidance on Investing in Gold

 Who can you buy gold from?

-Buying gold is not a small transaction.
+When looking to start investing in Gold, this obviously is not a small transaction.
 So, you need a reputable, trustworthy firm.
 Being recommended by a friend or family member is good, but this does not mean you should not ask any questions.
 A reliable firm will be fully transparent about their regulatory and licensing requirements and whether they are directly involved in your transaction (and if other parties are involved, they should tell you).
 Make sure you have their physical contact details – emails and phone numbers are great, but offering only a PO Box is not a good sign.

 A simple internet search may be helpful.
 You also may want to check with regulatory agencies and consumer protection agencies as well as internationally recognized associations such as the London Bullion Market Association (LBMA) or the Singapore Bullion Market Association (SBMA)

 The LBMA is particularly important if you want to check on the quality of gold bullion bars and coins.
 They publish best practices and “Good Delivery Rules” that most reputable precious metals firms around the world follow.
 Precious metals providers follow these rules to provide consistency in offerings and to offer peace of mind for buyers.
 For example, you should buy only from dealers who source bars and coins from refiners and mints that are on the LBMA gold/silver lists.